United Nations to investigate drone killings

 He said that it he did not expect the inquiry to result in a “dossier of evidence” that would directly point to legal liability, but would help support the relevant states’ own independent investigations.

-Emmerson said Britain’s Ministry of Defense had agreed to fully cooperate and he was optimistic he would receive good cooperation from the U.S. and Pakistani governments.
+Emmerson said Britain’s Ministry of Defence had agreed to fully cooperate and he was optimistic he would receive good cooperation from the U.S. and Pakistani governments.

 “We welcome this investigation in the hopes that global pressure will bring the U.S. back into line with international law requirements that strictly limit the use of lethal force,” said Hina Shamsi, director of the American Civil Liberties Union’s National Security Project.

-“To date, there has been an abysmal lack of transparency and no accountability for the U.S. government’s ever-expanding targeted killing program,” she said.
+“To date, there has been an abysmal lack of transparency and no accountability for the U.S. government’s ever-expanding targeted killing programme,” she said.
+(Editing by Tim Castle and Andrew Roche)